 DES/VR considers it a priority to hire and retain personnel who meet national standards for rehabilitation counseling.
 The Commission on Rehabilitation Counselor Certification education and work experience standards is the standard DES/VR mirrors as the qualified staff standard for rehabilitation professionals.
 All managers, supervisors, and professional rehabilitation staff is expected to meet the staff standards by becoming qualified and eligible to sit for the Certified Rehabilitation Counselor (CRC) exam within six years of their initial hire date.
 Personnel not meeting the requirements upon hire will be required to review and sign an Employee Education Agreement indicating their intention to meet qualified staff standards within six years of hire.
-Survey results are compiled on an annual basis to ensure compliance with qualified staff standards and to assess the DES/VR program's qualified staffing needs.
-DES/VR supports individuals in obtaining professional certification reflecting qualified staff standards through reimbursement of Certified Rehabilitation Counselor exam fees, as well as payment of certification renewal fees.
+Survey results are compiled on an annual basis to ensure compliance with qualified staff standards and to assess the DES/VR program's qualified staff standards through reimbursement of Certified Rehabilitation Counselor counselor counselor of Certified Rehabilitation counselor counseling with a standards and to assess the DES/VR program's qualified staff standards through reimbursement of Certified Rehabilitation Counselor exam fees, as well as payment of certification renewal fees.